Making a Will, Tax Planning & Inheritance Tax

 Thinking of making a Will?

 Without a will, and with no traceable surviving relatives, your whole estate could pass into the hands of the government.
 Whilst few people enjoy making a Will, it is therefore essential to do so to ensure that your assets, property and finances go to your family and loved ones when you die.
-We offer competitive fees for Will writing and may even be able to offer the service free of charge through our associations with various charities.

 What is inheritance tax and why do I need an inheritance tax solicitor?